 In June 2017, GASB issued Statement No. 87, Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the payment provisions of the contract.
-The adoption of GASB Statement No. 87 did not have an effect on beginning net position.
-BSCC determined that its lease agreement was immaterial and did not record a lease asset and a lease liability as of October 1, 2021.
+This Statement aims to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and as inflows of resources or outflows of resources recognized based on the contract's payment provisions.
+In accordance with GASB Statement No. 95, GASB Statement No. 87, the implementation of this Statement did not have a material effect on the financial statements for the year ended September 30, 2022.